 This package of documents is your first impression with the lender — make it count.
 In addition, ensure that you have multiple copies, just in case.

 You’ll also want to consider any weaknesses in your application.
-Be prepared to speak about these issues with the lender, and ensure that your explanation is truthful and detailed.
+This could include your personal credit score, or low cash flow.
+Be prepared to speak about these issues with the lender and ensure that your explanation is truthful and detailed.

 To help expedite the underwriting process, you should ensure that you are submitting the correct documentation needed for the SBA loan product that you’re applying for.
 Not all banks offer every SBA product, so here are some differences between the products and their underwriting processes.

-- Everything we’ve mentioned in this post is necessary for your 7(a) SBA loan application to be assessed.
-Still, it’s good to review your application using the perspective of all sides.
+Everything we’ve mentioned in this post is necessary for your 7(a) SBA loan application to be assessed.
+Still, it’s good to review the application process using the perspective of all sides.
 To do this, check out the Bankers’ Guide to the SBA 7(a) Program.

-- You can apply for this loan before finalizing an export contract or sale, but let your lender know when you need a disbursement, as you’ll need to bring proof of a firm purchase order or foreign accounts receivable to qualify.
+You can apply for this small business loan before finalizing an export contractor sale, but let your lender know when you need a disbursement, as you’ll need to bring proof of a firm purchase order or foreign accounts receivable to qualify.
 In addition, you must submit paperwork showing up-to-date financials from international business transactions.
 You’ll also be asked to sign a personal guarantee and show strong examples for collateral.

 Everything you provide to your lender should be immaculate.
 This will help your lender decide if you’re qualified for the loan that you’re applying for.
-If your lender contacts you for clarification or more paperwork, respond quickly, and communicate clearly.
+If your lender contacts you for clarification or more paperwork, respond quickly, so that you can expedite the process.
 Follow the instructions in this post, and you’ll hopefully be able to receive the SBA loan that you desire!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.